LeonardoDiasRR/sqlalchemy-generic-repository/README.md

 employee.update_many(search_params=employees_search_params, email="john.peter@email.com")
 ```

-In the example above, all employees with name "John" in the name will have email updated to "john.peter@email.com" in database.
+In the example above, all employees with "John" in the name will have email updated to "john.peter@email.com" in database.

 ### delete(**kwargs)
 Delete one item in database based on it's primary key(s).
-Return number of rows affeced.
+Return number of rows affeced or None if no items were deleted.
 ```
 epmloyee = GenericRepository(EmployeeModel)
 employee.delete(id=1)